intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 {{RFC6635}}, {{RFC8728}}, {{RFC8729}}, the Frequently Asked
-Questions of the IETF Trust, and earlier proposals submitted within the IAB's RFC Editor Future Development Program by Martin Thomson, Brian Carpenter, and Michael StJohns.
+Questions of the IETF Trust, and earlier proposals submitted within the IAB's RFC Editor Future Development Program by Brian Carpenter, Michael StJohns, and Martin Thomson.
 Thanks to Eliot Lear and Brian Rosen in their role as chairs of the Program for their leadership and assistance.
 Thanks also for feedback and proposed text to